nDenerserve/SmartPi/readme.md

 Alternatively, you may download EmonSD, a pre-built SD card image for Raspberry Pi running as an emonPi/emonBase Download https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log

-##### Building source

-    go get -v github.com/nDenerserve/SmartPi/src/smartpi
-    cd ${GOPATH-$HOME/go}/src/github.com/nDenerserve/SmartPi
-    make

-NOTE: If you need to build from a fork, you will have to symlink your fork into `${GOPATH-$HOME/go}/src/github.com/nDenerserve/` to make golang dependencies work correctly.

 ##### Update packet list and update packages

     sudo apt-get update